-SzD_W6 the fundamental dilemmas of modern civilization; \boxtimes SzD_W7 the legal and ethical conditions of scientific activity; \boxtimes SzD_W8 the economic and other relevant conditions of scientific activity; \boxtimes SzD_W9 basic principles of knowledge transfer to the economic and social spheres and commercialisation of results of scientific activity and know-how related to these results. × SKILLS.
-Doctoral student is able to: SzD_U2 use knowledge from different fields of science or art to creatively identify, formulate and innovatively solve complex problems or perform research tasks, in particular: - define the purpose and subject of scientific research, formulate a research hypothesis, - develop research methods, techniques and tools, and use them creatively, - draw conclusions on the basis of scientific research; critically analyse and evaluate the results of scientific research, expertise and other creative work and their contribution to knowledge development; transfer the results of scientific activities to the economic and social spheres; SzD_U3 communicate on specialised topics to the extent that they enable an active participation in the international scientific community; SzD_U4 disseminate research results, including in popular forms; \boxtimes SzD_U5 initiate debates and participate in a scientific discourse; \boxtimes SzD_U6 be able to speak a foreign language at B2 level of the Common European Framework of Reference for Languages to a level that enables them to participate in the international scientific and professional environment; SzD_U7 plan and implement an individual or collective research or creative activity, including in an international environment; ☒ SzD_U8 independently plan and act for one's own development and inspire and organize the development of others; SzD_U9 plan classes or groups of classes and implement them using modern methods and tools. ☒ SOCIAL COMPETENCES.
-Doctoral student is ready to: SzD_K3 fulfilling the social obligations of researchers and creators, initiate public interest activities, thinking and acting in an entrepreneurial way; × SzD_K4 maintaining and developing the ethos of research and creative environments, including: - carrying out scientific activities in an independent manner, - respecting the principle of public ownership of research results, taking into account the principles of intellectual property protection.
+SzD_W5 the rules for the dissemination of scientific results, including in open access mode; SzD_W6 the fundamental dilemmas of modern civilization; SzD_W7 the legal and ethical conditions of scientific activity; \boxtimes SzD_W8 the economic and other relevant conditions of scientific activity; SzD_W9 basic principles of knowledge transfer to the economic and social spheres and \boxtimes commercialisation of results of scientific activity and know-how related to these results.
+SKILLS.
+Doctoral student is able to: SzD_U2 use knowledge from different fields of science or art to creatively identify, formulate and innovatively solve complex problems or perform research tasks, in particular: define the purpose and subject of scientific research, formulate a research hypothesis, - develop research methods, techniques and tools, and use them creatively, - draw conclusions on the basis of scientific research; other creative work and their contribution to knowledge development: transfer the results of scientific activities to the economic and social spheres: SzD_U3 communicate on specialised topics to the extent that they enable an active \boxtimes participation in the international scientific community; SzD_U4 disseminate research results, including in popular forms; \boxtimes SzD_U5 initiate debates and participate in a scientific discourse; \boxtimes SzD_U6 be able to speak a foreign language at B2 level of the Common European \boxtimes Framework of Reference for Languages to a level that enables them to participate in the international scientific and professional environment; SzD_U7 plan and implement an individual or collective research or creative activity, \boxtimes S7D 118 independently plan and act for one's own development and inspire and organize 320_00 the development of others; SzD_U9 plan classes or groups of classes and implement them using modern methods and \boxtimes tools.
+SOCIAL COMPETENCES.
+Doctoral student is ready to: SzD_K3 fulfilling the social obligations of researchers and creators, initiate public interest \boxtimes activities, thinking and acting in an entrepreneurial way; 57 32D_K4 including. - carrying out scientific activities in an independent manner. - respecting the principle of public ownership of research results, taking into account the principles of intellectual property protection.